Board & Governance

 Janice Mori, Governor at Large

-The policies that guide Curl BC are contained in a Board Policies document (PDF).
+The policies that guide Curl BC are contained in a Curl BC Board Policies (PDF).

 Constitution and Bylaws